-Figure 1: [Continued] Reported commercial landings and TACC for the three main EMA stocks.
-From top left: EMA 1 (Auckland East), EMA 2 (Central East), and EMA 7 (Challenger to Auckland West).
+Figure 1: Reported commercial landings and TACC for the three main EMA stocks.
+From top: EMA 2 (Central East), and EMA 7 (Challenger to Auckland West).

 1.2 Recreational fisheries

 Blue mackerel does not rate highly as a recreational target species although it is popular as bait.